Warggr/bio-inspired-navigation/README.md

 - `gains`: prints a line with the robot gains at each simulation time step.

 #### Flags for PLOTTING
+- `exploration`: plots trajectories used for exploration phase

 ## Known bugs and corresponding fixes
 ### If you encounter bugs related to OpenGL